fieldtrip/website/tutorial/sensor_analysis.md

 Which channel is the 130th channel?
 {% include markup/end %}

 Time point 0 in all trials corresponds to the onset of the visual stimulation.
 Trials end when the visual stimulus changed its speed, which is when the subject had to move their wrist (so the data for the actual movement is not in the trials).
 The visual stimulus speed change happened at an unpredictable time after t=0, so not all trials are the same length.
-To see this, plot some trials like thi
+To see this, plot some trials like this:

     for k = 1:10
     plot(data_left.time{k}, data_left.trial{k}(130,:)+k*1.5e-12);